travis-ci/docs-travis-ci-com/user/languages/javascript-with-nodejs.md

 * 0.8.x
 * 0.6.x
 * 0.11.x (latest development release, may be unstable)
-* 0.9.x (previous development, will be deprecated soon)

 For full up-to-date list of provided Node versions, see our [CI environment guide](/user/ci-environment/).